roitberg-group/torchani-amber/README.md

 - git (necessary to obtain the latest torchani version)
 - catch2 (library for unit tests only, included in the distribution)
-- python 3.8 (for generating the models and some test data) EAtorchani (latest version, for generating the models and some test data)
+- python 3.8 (for generating the models and some test data)
+- torchani (latest version, for generating the models and some test data)
 - Amber23
 - LibTorch 1.13.1